 How can I book a tour?

 You can book it online at our site or via email or phone.
-Phone is highly preferable, if you decide to book a tour less than 48 hours prior to your tour.
+The phone is highly preferable if you decide to book a tour less than 48 hours prior to your tour.

 Is it possible to customize the tour?

 Yes, in this case just use the message box at the end of the booking form or write us an email, where you will specify your wishes.

 How long does a tour take?

 Regular tour (8-12km) will take about 60-90 minutes.
 The exact time depends on your pace.
 The time of longer tours varies according to the distance but count with more than 90 minutes.